How Much Does Recessed Lighting Cost in Chicago? (2025 Guide)

 - Patching and basic painting around fixtures

-- Dimmer switch installation (if requested)
+- Dimmer switch installation

 - Full cleanup and testing